 According to a Harris Poll, 74 percent of Americans believe in God.
 And that’s helping people lead better lives.
 Much has been written about how belief in God can strengthen a person’s immune system and increase life expectancy.

 So, naturally, it would also be interesting to discuss what God looks like.
 God, after all, is the ruler of Heaven, as the story goes.
-And being that God has been placed in many movies, some TV shows, and a plethora of books, there are a variety of ideas out there about what God looks like.
+And because God has been placed in many movies, TV shows, and books, there are various ideas about what God looks like.

 “As sinful human beings, we are incapable of seeing God in all his glory,” according to Got Questions.
 “His appearance is utterly unimaginable and too glorious to be safely perceived by sinful man.”

 People’s imaginations have run wild with what God looks like.
-An artist asked a variety of people what they thought God looked like when they were children, and The Jewish Daily Forward published an infographic of the findings.
-The image shows God dressed like Santa Claus, Abraham Lincoln, Kenny Rogers and a plain old guy with an extremely large beard.
+An artist asked various people what they thought God looked like when they were children, and The Jewish Daily Forward published an infographic of the findings.
+The image shows God dressed like Santa Claus, Abraham Lincoln, Kenny Rogers, and a plain old guy with a huge beard.

 “He had supernovas for whiskers,” Steph, from Minnesota, told the artist.

-That’s right, rappers tend to relate themselves to gods.
-According to Deseret News National, many rappers, like Kanye West, Eminem and Jay-Z, use the term “god” as a form of self-promotion.
+That’s right; rappers tend to relate themselves to gods.
+According to Deseret News National, many rappers, like Kanye West, Eminem, and Jay-Z, use “god” as self-promotion.

 “When hip-hop artists deploy the Christ image or story for their own purposes, they tap into a long history of everyday African-Americans trying to maintain belief in the Christian God with the realities of their oppression,” said Edward Blum, associate professor at San Diego State University, to The Atlantic.

-Morgan Freeman played God in the 2003 film “Bruce Almighty,” appearing as both a homeless citizen and a man dressed up in a pure white suit.
-His booming voice and power was enough to make him God in that film.
+Morgan Freeman played God in the 2003 film “Bruce Almighty,” appearing as both a homeless citizen and a man dressed in a pure white suit.
+His booming voice and power were enough to make him God in that film.

 But Freeman himself took that one step further.
 In an interview with The Blaze, Freeman said he was God — and it’s for two reasons.
-First, Freeman said humans are created by God, and are thus a reflection of him.
-Second, God is whatever people want him to be and what they interpret him as, and thus we are the makers of our own God.
+First, Freeman said humans are created by God and thus reflect him.
+Second, God is whatever people want him to be and what they interpret him as; thus, we are the makers of our own God.

-God looks like an outline in the clouds
+5. God looks like an outline in the clouds.